AndrewCouncil/AndrewCouncil.github.io/content/posts/sequence_start/index.md

 ## Hosting

 When starting this project, I was already pretty sure I would be using [GitHub Pages](https://pages.github.com/) to handle hosting the static site.
-It's free, and I'm already familiar with the GitHub Actions tooling, for better or (often) worse.[^1]
+It's free, and I'm already familiar with the GitHub Actions tooling, for better or (often) worse.[^gha]

 It's free and everyone uses it, so the documentation for DNS setup, deployment, and integration with all the site generators is excellent.
 What's not to love? ☺️